-The Company received an LOA from the BIR dated September 24, 2020 for the examination of books of accounts and other accounting records of all internal revenue taxes for the taxable year ended March 31, 2018.
-The Company is still submitting the required documents and in communication with BIR examiners for the completion of the tax audit.
+The Company received an LOA from the BIR dated August 25, 2021 for the examination of books of accounts and other accounting records of all internal revenue taxes for the taxable year ended March 31, 2020.
+On February 17, 2022, the BIR examiners conducted an on-site audit.
+As at March 31, 2022, submission of required documents and other reports is on-going based on the Notice of Discrepancy which was received on March 25, 2022.